 Four years ago, in 2014, Harley-Davidson released rumours of their plans to release a whole range of electric motorcycles.
-They have recently elaborated on that, and it seems to be that Harley have been planning like the pros that they are!
+They have recently elaborated on that, and it seems to be that Harley has been planning like the pros that they are!
 We’re not sure how many people were working on all the different designs, but following Project LiveWire, Harley-Davidson will bring us enough motorcycles (and bicycles – yes, you read that correctly) to start a whole new manufacturer altogether!

 The team at bike trader, WeBuyAnyBike can’t wait for the release(s)!
 We’ve done some investigating to find out as much as we can about all the bikes, and we’re here to share the up and coming ‘rise of the Harleys’ with you today!

 Harley Davidson was founded in 1903 by 3 childhood friends, William S. Harley, Arthur Davidson, and Walter Davidson.
 The following 5 years tested the boys to their limits until they realised they needed a fourth member.
 William Davidson started working on the bikes in 1907.
 Their first sale was to their other childhood friend, Henry Meyer.
 Since then, they have sold many, many bikes (as we all know), and the company have grown to be one of the biggest motorcycle empires in the world today!

 Read about the in-depth history of Harley-Davidson, here!

 As I mentioned earlier, the rumours began to speculate of Project LiveWire back in 2014.
 Many people are showing their growing concerns that there have been many releases of electric motorcycles from other manufacturers, other than Harley Davidson.
 We can only assume that it is because they like to perfect things and that they have obviously been working on many designs under the radar.